 - Evidence showed little to no improvement in physical function, depressive symptoms, energy and vitality, or cognition.

-- Evidence for quality of life was limited to results from the Aging Male Symptom scale, and the small increase was probably driven by improvements in sexual function.
+- Evidence for quality of life was limited to results from the Aging Male Symptom scale.
+Moreover, the small increase was probably driven by improvements in sexual function.
 This scale only evaluates disturbances in potency, decreased morning erections, decreased libido and sexual activity, decreased beard growth, and the “impression of having passed the zenith of life.”

 Issues to Consider